blukatdevelopment/UnchainedWorldsOld/character_creation/classes/psion.md

 ### Psionic Guidance
 You draw from your well of mental guidance to creatures within thirty feet of you.
-Either as an action on your turn or as a reaction on another turn, you may roll your psionic die as if casting a spell and add the number you rolled to a creature’s attack, ability check, skill check, or saving throw.
+Either as an action on your turn or as a reaction on another creature's turn, you may roll your psionic die as if casting a spell and add the number you rolled to a creature’s attack, ability check, skill check, or saving throw(including death saving throws).

 ### Hit point Increase
 Your maximum hit points increase by 1d4+CON.